Meghan Markle targets India's menstruation taboos

 Maurya joined the international charity WaterAid and now goes door-to-door to educate residents about the advantages of using clean and eco-friendly sanitary napkins, as well as their proper use and disposal.

-In the past three years, WaterAid India says its menstrual hygiene program has reached around 1.16 million adolescent girls across India.
+In the past three years, WaterAid India says, its menstrual hygiene program has reached around 116,000 adolescent girls across India.

 She and other activists are making inroads, but they still face deeply entrenched beliefs and traditions bolstered by pillars of the community.

-Omprakash Choubey, a priest at a Hindu temple in the village, said scriptures had declared menstruating women to be spiritually polluted.
+Omprakash Choubey, a priest at a Hindu temple in the village, said scriptures declare menstruating women to be spiritually polluted.

 “The idea behind restricting women from entering the temple is same as the one behind the common rule of not entering the temple after using a toilet without washing hands,” he said.

-Note: CORRECTION (July 31, 2:50 a.m.
-ET): An earlier version of this article misstated the number of adolescent girls who have been reached by a WaterAid India program in the past three years.
-It is 116,000, not 1.16 million.